bassettb/SugarPiDisplay/docs/software_setup.md

 ## Software Setup

 ### Install Raspian OS
-- Flash the microSD with Raspian-Lite
+- Flash the microSD with Raspbian-Lite
-- If possible, follow the steps for a [headless config](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md), which involves placing a ``wpa_supplicat.conf`` file and a file named ``ssh`` in the root of the flashed SDCard.
+- If possible, follow the steps for a [headless config](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md), which involves placing a [``wpa_supplicant.conf``](https://www.raspberrypi.org/documentation/computers/configuration.html#adding-the-network-details-to-your-raspberry-pi) file and a file named ``ssh`` in the root of the flashed SDCard.
 - Place the microSD in the Pi and power it on

 ### Configuring Raspberry Pi